Dogfight (film): Plot

 The film begins on November 21, 1963, the day before the assassination of President John F. Kennedy.
 Lance Corporal Birdlace and three of his Marine buddies have arrived in San Francisco for a twenty-four hour leave before shipping off to Okinawa, and are planning on attending a "dogfight" later that evening, a party at which Marines compete to bring the ugliest date, unbeknownst to the girls.
 After a few women reject his advances, Birdlace ducks into a coffee shop, where he encounters Rose, a waitress on her break, practicing her guitar; she is not particularly ugly, but rather plain, shy and awkward.
 Birdlace attempts to charm Rose and invites her to a party.
 She is suspicious of his motives, but decides to accept his invitation.

-While walking to the bar where the dogfight is being held, Birdlace begins to have second thoughts about playing such a cruel trick on Rose after realizing she's not ugly enough to compete.
+While walking to the bar where the dogfight is being held, Birdlace realises Rose is not ugly enough to compete and also begins to have second thoughts about playing such a cruel trick on her.
 He attempts to talk her out of going in, but has no choice but to proceed inside when they encounter one of Birdlace's buddies and his date.
 Birdlace proceeds to get drunk, presumably feeling guilty.
 Shortly after, Rose convinces Birdlace to dance with her, which he initially resists, as the dance floor is where the dates will be judged.
 Marcie, the date brought by Birdlace's friend Berzin, is declared the winner.
 In the ladies' room, it is revealed that Marcie is actually a prostitute whom Berzin has hired, in violation of the rules of the dogfight, cluing Rose in to the true nature of the party.
 Devastated, Rose punches Birdlace and angrily lambasts him before storming off.
 Birdlace immediately regrets having treated Rose so cruelly, and chases after her.
 He convinces her to let him buy her dinner in an attempt to make it up to her.